-(iv) International Relations and Conventions Division

-This division has two main functions:-
+(iv) International Relations and Conventions Division This division has two main functions:-

-To work in and to maintain close cooperation, with the regional and international tourist organizations, in covining intermetion on convention facilities a
+To work in and to maintain close cooperation, with the regional and international tourist organizations, in particular, as well as other national tourism authorities of foreign countries for the development and promotion of tourism industry through active participation in the research and marketing activities or these organizations.

-- particular, as well as other national tourism authorities of foreign countries for the development and promotion of tourism industry through active participation in the research and marketing activities of these organizations. - To develop and promote Malaysia as a convention business centre in this part of the world.
+To develop and promote Malaysia as a convention business centre in this part of the world.